J-Mojica/Small_Misc_Programs/README.md

 # Small_Misc_Programs
 Source code for small miscellaneous programs, all in C++.
+Made while first learning how to program